jitsedesmet/thesis/_papers/thesis-report/additional/extended-abstract.typ

 Luckily, legislative measures have been taken to protect society from this centralization~@bib1:gdpr @bib1:ccpa.
 As a response, centralization technologies are being developed, such as Solid~@bib1:solid, Bluesky~@bib1:bluesky, Mastodon~@bib1:mastodon and various blockchain-based initiatives~@bib1:nakamoto2008bitcoin.

-The Solid initiative achieves centralization by creating a standard building on top of existing Web standards.
+The Solid initiative achieves decentralization by creating a standard building on top of existing Web standards.
 This approach allows for interoperability and easier workflow adaptation by leveraging existing expertise.
 Nevertheless, the re-decentralization of the Web comes with various challenges ranging from efficient and effective read and write operations, to expressing and enforcing access and usage control policies.
 Reading data in this context has already gained some scientific attention @bib1:hartig2016walking @bib1:taelman-structure-assumptions, but effectively writing data remains rather unexplored.

-Data decentralization initiatives such as Solid and Bluesky decentralize data by providing each user with a data store governed by the user.
+Data decentralization initiatives such as Solid and Bluesky decentralize data by providing each user with a self-governed data store.
 Users are in control of their data store, how they interact with the datastore and who they share their data with.
 The effectiveness of reading data in a decentralized environment has been increased by abstracting data reads through a query abstraction layer, the query engine, by using query languages like GraphQL~@bib1:graphql and SPARQL~@bib1:sparql.
 In this work, we will similarly research how we can abstract data updates by using a query abstraction layer.
 The current (draft) Solid specification~@bib1:solid-spec describes each data store, or pod, as a document oriented interface where a user decides for each document who can access that document.
-Our goal is thus to create a query engine that effectively decides what document a resource should be stored in.
-Easily eliminating the access-path data dependency.
+Our goal is thus to create a query engine that effectively decides what document a resource should be stored in, liminating the access-path data dependency.
 We hypothesize that such a query engine has a 2x overhead in the number of HTTP requests and a 4x overhead in the execution time compared to a query engine that requires the user to configure the document explicitly.
 This overhead is often acceptable because applications are typically created in such a way that they synchronize local changes in the background, without disturbing the user.
 This acceptable delay of updates contrasts with reads because in the case of reading data, the user flow is often interrupted when information is transferred.